Scheduled Triggers

 Scheduled Triggers and the Webhook Listener are currently in Limited Preview and may change without notice.
 Access is invite-only.
 Self-nomination form is here.
 Production use is approved but may be subject to interruptions or breaking changes.

-- Configure Schedule: You define a trigger using a Cron, Interval, or Calendar schedule in the Plugin Editor.
+1. Schedule Configuration: Define a trigger's cadence using a Cron, Interval, or Calendar schedule in the Plugin Editor.

-- Plugin Runs: The corresponding plugin is triggered, and your configured process (actions, notifications, etc.) runs.
-Observability is available via dedicated logs.
+3. Plugin Execution: The corresponding plugin is triggered, and your configured process (actions, notifications, etc.) runs.

 Key concepts